stephenpaulraj/microsoft-project/docs/azure/questions.md

 RequestUserApproval.cs:
 ![](https://www.examtopics.com/assets/media/exam-media/04273/0042800001.jpg)

-Question
+**Question**

-You need to investigate the Azure Function app error message in the development environment.
+**You need to investigate the Azure Function app error message in the development environment.
-What should you do?
+What should you do?**

-A. Connect Live Metrics Stream from Application Insights to the Azure Function app and filter the metrics.
+1. **A. Connect Live Metrics Stream from Application Insights to the Azure Function app and filter the metrics.**
-B. Create a new Azure Log Analytics workspace and instrument the Azure Function app with Application Insights.
+2. **B. Create a new Azure Log Analytics workspace and instrument the Azure Function app with Application Insights.**
-C. Update the Azure Function app with extension methods from Microsoft.Extensions.Logging to log events by using the log instance.
+3. **C. Update the Azure Function app with extension methods from Microsoft.Extensions.Logging to log events by using the log instance.**
-D. Add a new diagnostic setting to the Azure Function app to send logs to Log Analytics.
+4. **D. Add a new diagnostic setting to the Azure Function app to send logs to Log Analytics.**

 :::tip Answer
 **A**
 :::

-## Question #301
+## Question #291

-Introductory Info
-Case study -
+**Introductory Info Case study -**

 This is a case study.
 Case studies are not timed separately.
 You can use as much exam time as you would like to complete each case.
 However, there may be additional case studies and sections on this exam.
 You must manage your time to ensure that you are able to complete all questions included on this exam in the time provided.
 To answer the questions included in a case study, you will need to reference information that is provided in the case study.
 Case studies might contain exhibits and other resources that provide more information about the scenario that is described in the case study.
 Each question is independent of the other questions in this case study.
 At the end of this case study, a review screen will appear.
 This screen allows you to review your answers and to make changes before you move to the next section of the exam.
 After you begin a new section, you cannot return to this section.

-To start the case study -
+**To start the case study -**

 To display the first question in this case study, click the Next button.
 Use the buttons in the left pane to explore the content of the case study before you answer the questions.
 Clicking these buttons displays information such as business requirements, existing environment, and problem statements.
 When you are ready to answer a question, click the Question button to return to the question.

-Background -
+**Background -**

 City Power & Light company provides electrical infrastructure monitoring solutions for homes and businesses.
 The company is migrating solutions to Azure.

-Current environment -
+**Current environment -**

 Architecture overview -
 The company has a public website located at http://www.cpandl.com/.
 The site is a single-page web application that runs in Azure App Service on Linux.
 The website uses files stored in Azure Storage and cached in Azure Content Delivery Network (CDN) to serve static content.